Content Map Terms

 • Full-term babies with latch-on problems.

-Premature babies may not have strong suction and may not be able to latch on as well as full-term babies.
+Premature babies may not have strong suction.
+They may not be able to latch on as well as full-term babies.
 Suction is important because it helps the baby get enough of the nipple in his or her mouth.
 Nipple shields can help premature babies get a better latch and get enough milk.

-Also, nipple shields may sometimes be used when a mother has flat or inverted nipples.
+Nipple shields may also be used when a mother has flat nipples or nipples that point in (inverted) instead of out.

-Nipple shields look simple, but there are some tricks to using them correctly.
-So be sure you get guidance from a lactation consultant or other breastfeeding expert.
+Nipple shields look simple, but there are some tricks to using them.
+You can get help from a lactation consultant or another breastfeeding expert.
 Your hospital, doctor, or midwife can help you find an expert in your area.

 A lactation consultant can: